Casvt/MapMyMind/README.md

 # MapMyMind
-An application to make mindmaps!
+An application to make mind maps!